• START A FREE TRIAL

-Grain augers are one of the most dangerous pieces of equipment on a farm.
-The rapidly rotating metal spiral flight mechanism can throw a finger or hand about 1.5 metres away before the injured person has time to react.
+Grain augers are among the most hazardous pieces of equipment found on a farm.
+The swiftly rotating metal spiral flight mechanism has the potential to propel a finger or hand up to 1.5 meters away from the operator before the injured individual has a chance to react.

 Other components such as outside casing are regularly involved in electric shock or tipping-over accidents, and moving parts such as cranking handles, drive chains and belts also contribute to injury.